yahoo/OneMobileSDK-playground-ios/README.md

 #### Disabling HLS (or forcing MP4 playback)

 Many (but not all) of the videos in the O2 video platform, have multiple renditions.
 There may be some set of circumstances where you do not want to use HLS (.m3u8) renditions, and therefore, want to force the alternate high resolution .mp4 rendition.
 As a result, our SDK has the ability to override or disable getting the default HLS rendition.
-Look for this alternate initialization code in this tutorial sample for an example of how to programmatically control this.
+On iOS and tvOS, this is not something that we specifically advocate, so we won't show you this code in this tutorial.
+If you believe you have a good need for avoiding the network and visual performance improvements that HLS provides, please email [Video Support Team](mailto:video.support@oath.com) and we will be happy to help you!

 <a name="tutorial-2"></a>
 ## Tutorial 2: Customizing the Default Controls UX